AlgoMaster Logo

 This forms a loop.
 You can start at any node and keep going until you're back where you started.

-It’s great for problems where you need cyclical behavior like round-robin scheduling, or multiplayer games where turns cycle through players
+Circular linked lists fit problems with cyclical behavior, such as round-robin scheduling or multiplayer games where turns cycle through players.

 Operations on Linked Lists